 If you are an Ontario resident who receives OSAP funding, you will automatically be assessed for grant eligibility.
 If you receive assistance from a province other than Ontario, you must complete a UTAPS application in order to be considered for grant funding.
 We will send a link to the online application to non-Ontario loan recipients in late summer/early fall.

-Students who receive financial aid are required to purchase disability coverage and provide proof of coverage.
+Students who receive financial aid are required to purchase disability insurance coverage and provide proof of coverage.
 All students in the MD Program are strongly encouraged to obtain disability insurance in order to have insurance coverage in the event of illness or injury.
 Disability insurance can be obtained from various providers.
 Information is available during Orientation Week.
 Your insurance must include insurance coverage equivalent or higher than $1,500 per month coverage, a Guaranteed Insurability Benefit (GIB) and Cost of Living Adjustment (COLA).

 In general, we make payment of grants to students who are receiving OSAP support in late November or during December.
 If you are receiving assistance from a province other than Ontario, we usually make payments in January.
 All grants are first credited toward outstanding fees.
 If all of your fees have been paid, we will issue a refund.